4rmx/comfyui-api-ws/README.md

 or use args `--port` to make the server listen on a specific port.

+and then change your ComfyUI server endpoint at file `/src/config`

-and feel free to navigate the example eg.
+feel free to navigate the example eg.
 `node src/01_api_basic.js`
 # support me